Isabel Allende: Reception

 Latino Leaders Magazine called her a "literary legend" in a 2007 article naming her the third most influential Latino leader in the world.

 Her work has drawn some negative criticism.
-In an article published in Entre paréntesis, Roberto Bolaño called Allende's literature anemic, comparing it to "a person on his deathbed," and later called her "a writing machine, not a writer".
+In an article published in Entre paréntesis, Roberto Bolaño called Allende's literature anemic, comparing it to "a person on his deathbed", and later called her "a writing machine, not a writer".
 Literary critic Harold Bloom said that Allende only "reflects a determinate period, and that afterwards everybody will have forgotten her".
 Novelist Gonzalo Contreras said that "she commits a grave error, to confuse commercial success with literary quality".

-Allende said to El Clarín that she recognizes that she has not always received good reviews in Chile, stating that Chilean intellectuals "detest" her.
+Allende told El Clarín that she recognizes she has not always received good reviews in Chile, stating that Chilean intellectuals "detest" her.
 However, she disagrees with these assessments:

 It has been said that "Allende's impact on Latin American and world literature cannot be overestimated."
 The Los Angeles Times called Allende "a genius", and she has received many international awards, including the Dorothy and Lillian Gish Prize, granted to writers "who have contributed to the beauty of the world".

+Celebrity

+In 2006, she was one of the eight flag bearers at the Opening Ceremony of the Winter Olympics in Turin, Italy.
+She presented the talk Tales of Passion at TED 2007.
+In 2008, Allende received the honorary degree Doctor of Humane Letters from San Francisco State University for her "distinguished contributions as a literary artist and humanitarian."
+In 1994, she was awarded the Gabriela Mistral Order of Merit, the first woman to receive this honor.
+In 2014, Allende received the honorary degree of Doctor of Letters from Harvard University for her contributions to literature.